ciglenecki/geoguessr-ai/docs/documentation.md

 ## Data Representation

-Because Croatia is such a small country (though not as small as Slovenia) and its coordinates have a range of no more then a few degrees in both latitude and longitude, we needed to normalize them.
-But, before doing that, there was another transformation we needed to perform.
+Because Croatia is such a small country (though not as small as Slovenia) and its coordinates have a range of no more then a few degrees in both latitude and longitude.
+However, we can't use angle values (latitude and longitude) directly.
+For that, we would have to construct a loss function which works with angles, haversine formula.
 The thing is, we can’t use the haversine distance function during the training phase of the model due to its slowness (it contains a lot of trigonometric operations that don’t cooperate nicely with GPU-s).
 But we also can’t use regular coordinates even after transforming them because the Earth’s surface is curved (even though some would want you to believe otherwise) and generic loss functions don’t take this into account.
 Coordinates that are expressed as a latitude and longitude pair in degrees live in the [ESPG:4326](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset#:~:text=EPSG%3A4326%20%2D%20WGS%2084%2C,including%20Google%20Maps%20and%20OpenStreetMap.) latitude/longitude coordinate system that's based on the Earth's center of mass.
 This coordinate system is unsuitable as input our our model, but before explaining why, we have to mention that the ESPG:4326 space is what is called a **global space**.
 This will be useful later on.
 Now, back to explaining the issue, the drawback of space represented as coordinates is that the straight path distance (a.k.a "digging a tunnel", a.k.a the Euclidean distance) between two coordinates doesn't scale well on large distances.
 For example, a straight path distance between the locations (lat: 10, lng: 0) and (lat: 20, lng: 0) isn't the same as the distance from location (lat: 20, lng: 0) to (lat: 30, lng: 0).
 Sure, you may think that, Croatia being small, it won’t affect the results, but it does make a difference in the end.
 So in order to fix it, **we need a simple system of `x` and `y` coordinates in 2D Euclidean space on which we can use straight path distance without remorse!** Multiple ideas were tested to solve this, including cosine transforming the coordinates, as well as projecting them into a Cartesian coordinate system of three coordinates.
 Finally, we ended up using a much more elegant solution with fewer steps: the [_coordinate reference system (CRS) projection_](https://en.wikipedia.org/wiki/Spatial_reference_system).
 Here’s how it works.
 It transforms every coordinate on Earth’s curved surface into a different coordinate on a flat surface (2D Euclidean space) using a projection.
 In other words, a latitude and longitude pair is transformed into a `x` and `y` pair.
 A wonderful thing about the `x` and `y` coordinates is that they are expressed in terms of meters and that the error of projection applied on Croatia is minimal (no more than about 1m).
 Maybe most importantly, a generic [mean squared error](https://youtu.be/Mhw_-xHVmaE) loss function is directly applicable to these coordinates, or at least, the standardized version of them.
 The exact name of the new space is called [ESPG:3766](https://epsg.io/3766) which we will refer to as **Croatia CRS space**, tailor made for projecting Croatia's latitude and longitude coordinates into `x` and `y` coordinates which live in 2D Euclidean space.

 Splendid!
 Now we simply need to find the maximum and minimum coordinates of the train dataset and use them to normalize the data into a 0 – 1 range.
 This is done to improve training stability and simplify the output.
 It is worth noting that we calculate these values only on the training part of the dataset, as using other parts of the dataset would essentially give the model access to their information, which wouldn’t be fair at all.
 This is is called [_data leakage_](https://machinelearningmastery.com/data-leakage-machine-learning/).
 Since our model will be outputing coordinates in the Croatian CRS space, we need to re-project them back into the global space so we can properly calculate the great-circle distance.
 A degrees to radian transformation is one more transformation that we need to apply since functions, such as the haversine distance function, take radians as input.